 Local program coordinator extraordinaire Jeremy Mincey of Cumberland County is no stranger to the power of inclusive sports for both individuals with and without intellectual disabilities.

 In his position as adaptive sports athletic coordinator for Fayetteville-Cumberland Parks & Recreation, Mincey works to develop and maintain inclusive sports programming for Special Olympics North Carolina and his local community.
-For the 2019-2020, Special Olympics North Carolina has selected Mincey as Coordinator of the Year, a well-deserved recognition.
+For 2019, Special Olympics North Carolina has selected Mincey as Coordinator of the Year, a well-deserved recognition.

 For the past ten years, SONC and Fayetteville-Cumberland Parks & Recreation have partnered to support athletes in a variety of sports events.
 Mincey is overtly dedicated to his involvement in providing opportunities for athletes competing and training in 13 Olympic-type sports.